 Once a month in SoMa, a low-key mash-up between the W San Francisco and a food truck happens.
-For about 30 diners at a long communal table set just off of the chic hotel's lounge, it churns out delectables like sweet potato and rock-shrimp fritters; gulf scallop ceviche with crispy rice; ube ice cream with banana and leche flan turon (spring roll), stewed mango and almond crunch; and chocolate covered bacon with DIY toppings.
+For about 30 diners at a long communal table set just off of the chic hotel's lounge, it churns out delectables like glazed salmon with pickled cucumbers, sweet potato and rock shrimp fritters, brown-rice crusted chicken katsu, rhubarb-strawberry pop tarts and chocolate covered bacon with DIY toppings.

-So on an evening in September 2012, Pilz joined Piscopo in the W's kitchen, and they produced an array of appetizers plus four courses (including the aforementioned shrimp fritters and Filipino-tropical dessert), all paired with cocktails.
+So on an evening in September 2012, Pilz joined Piscopo in the W's kitchen, and they produced an array of appetizers plus four courses (including the aforementioned shrimp fritters), all paired with cocktails.
 That night evolved into a program of monthly, one-night-only collaborations between the culinary teams of the swish, white-linen W and San Francisco's scrappy, hustling food trucks.

 In the food-obsessed Bay Area, chefs of fancy establishments frequently partner up to stage dinners (e.g., during the annual SF Chefs festival).
 What's different about the Local Motion experience is "the fun factor," Piscopo says.
 Food truck cuisine often tosses together separate ingredients to create a bold flavor on a plate, whereas in the W's dishes, typically "we let the ingredients speak for themselves," Piscopo says.
 And while the W usually pairs its food with wine, "cocktails are much more fun," he adds.